vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/about-explorer/ex-ug-what-is-explorer.md

 ## Authentication

-Authentication is not enabled in Nebula Graph by default.
+Authentication is not enabled in NebulaGraph by default.
 Users can log into Studio with the `root` account and any password.

-When Nebula Graph enables authentication, users can only sign into Studio with the specified account.
+When NebulaGraph enables authentication, users can only sign into Studio with the specified account.
 For more information, see [Authentication](../../7.data-security/1.authentication/1.authentication.md).